-During pullet rearing, two main objectives have to be achieved:

-Reaching the target body weight at 3, 6, 12 and 18 weeks

-Preparing the future layer immune system
+During pullet rearing, two main objectives have to be achieved: reaching the target body weight at 3, 6, 12 and 18 weeks, and preparing the future immune system as the reduction of inflammation and improvement of antibody response.
+Overall it leads to better pullet flock protection and better growth performance.
+Ap

-Stressful events may occur during these 18 week phases.
+Stressful events may occur during this critical 18 week phase.
 The intense vaccination program is one example.
-In this context, a standardized phyto-molecule additive (XTRACT® Nature) has demonstrated its ability to modulate the animal immune system.
-It enables the pullet to better cope with the vaccination with effects such as reduction of inflammation and improvement of antibody response.
-Overall it leads to better pullet flock protection and better growth performance.
+In this context, a standardized phyto-molecule additive (Xtract Nature) has demonstrated an ability to modulate the animal's immune system.
+It enables the pullet to better cope with vaccination, such